British Guiana 1c magenta: Owners and personal marks

 Since 1856, several of the stamp's owners have placed a personal mark on the rear, or verso, side of the stamp.
 In its 2021 auction catalogue note for the stamp, Sotheby's described "the eight marks of its keepers for the past one hundred and forty-three years," including the "purple trefoil stamp of Philipp La Rénotière von Ferrary" and the "comet handstamp of Frederick Small."
 Finbar Kenny, who brokered the purchase of the stamp for Small, also left his initials.
 At least seven different individuals have left a mark on the reverse of the stamp.

-It was said that infrared photos taken at the Smithsonian National Postal Museum in 2014 "revealed a four-leaf clover beneath the seventeen-point star" design on the stamps' reverse; the star was said to have been applied by Ann Hind to "obscure her husband’s mark," a cloverleaf design that bears his initials, "AH."
+It was said that infrared photos taken at the Smithsonian National Postal Museum in 2014 "revealed a four-leaf clover beneath the seventeen-point star" design on the stamps' reverse; the star was said to have been applied by Ann Hind to "obscure her husband's mark," a cloverleaf design that bears his initials, "AH."
 Sotheby's likewise described this in 2014 as "perhaps a seventeen-point star handstamp on reverse used to obscure the cloverleaf of [Hind's] husband," but in their 2021 listing, the auction house simply described it as part of Arthur Hind's mark.
-As part of their 2021 listing, Sotheby's included an image of an 1851 postal cover bearing the same star design stamp, the only other example known, referring to it as the "'Hind' seventeen point star."
+As part of their 2021 listing, Sotheby's also included an image of an 1851 postal cover bearing the same star design stamp, the only other example known, referring to it as the "'Hind' seventeen point star."
 In their exhibition of the stamp, Stanley Gibbons listed the seventeen point handstamp as part of Arthur Hind's mark.

-Most recently, Stuart Weitzman added his initials and a line drawing of a stiletto shoe in pencil, an act which sparked some controversy among the philatelic world.
+Most recently, Stuart Weitzman added his initials and a line drawing of a stiletto shoe in pencil, causing some controversy in philatelic circles.
 See below for a list of the stamp's owners, their nationalities, and the marks they left, if any, on the stamp's reverse:

-Controversies
+Rumours and fakes

 At one point, it was suggested that the 1c stamp was merely a "doctored" copy of the magenta 4c stamp of the same series, a stamp very similar to the 1c stamp in appearance.
 These claims were disproven.

 In the 1920s a rumour developed that a second copy of the stamp had been discovered by then-owner, Arthur Hind, who quietly purchased the supposed second copy to subsequently destroy it.
 The rumour has not been substantiated.

 In 1999, a second 1c stamp was claimed to have been discovered in Bremen, Germany.
 The stamp was owned by Peter Winter, who is widely known for producing many forgeries of classic philatelic items, printed as facsimiles on modern paper.
 The stamp was twice examined and found to be a fake by the Royal Philatelic Society London.
 In their opinion, this specimen is an altered 4c magenta stamp.